ericmjl/art-of-effective-scientific-communication/slides.md

 - Advisor is responsible for packaging your story into research group's overall scientific direction.

-## colleagues
+## colleagues & collaborators

-**"Does it make sense to my colleagues?"**
+**"Does it make sense to my colleagues & collaborators?"**

-- Colleagues are a good starting point, but should not be the only people you talk with.
+- Colleagues & collaborators will tell you where your logic is not clear.
+- Can sometimes provide alternate perspectives.

-## communications lab
+## specialist outsiders

 **"Does it make sense to a specialist outsider?"**

-- A specialist who shares your foundational knowledge should understand the general implications of your research.
+- A specialist outsider: someone who shares your foundational knowledge but doesn't know more than that.
+- You should be able to communicate the general implications of your research, without the detail.

 ## your mom